-- Help a country to compete internationally - Reduce the costs of international trade (both for Government and Trade) - Adopt the most efficient and effective best practices (government procedures and business processes aligned to international standards) - Bring public and private sector together to adopt and support trade facilitation practices.
+- Adopt the most efficient and effective best practices (government procedures and business processes aligned to international standards) - Bring public and private sector together to adopt and support trade facilitation practices.

 In collaboration through a NTFB, the public and private sectors could design measures to eliminate or drastically reduce the barriers to efficient and effective trading processes.
 This approach to solving the problems in the international supply chain is greatly improved if the NTFB works with similar organisations at the regional (and sub-regional) and international level, and participates in the work programmes of international bodies dedicated to trade facilitation and the development of international trading standards.